mankmana/DataScience-Assignments/Assignment1/Part1/README.md

 The spike around the late 20s is partly because missing `Age` values were earlier replaced with the median age.
 This caused many passengers to have the same age value after data cleaning.

+#### Average Age by Survival Status

+The next EDA step compared the average age of passengers who survived with those who did not.

+The results showed:

+- Average age of passengers who did not survive: approximately **30.0 years**
+- Average age of passengers who survived: approximately **28.3 years**

+Survivors were slightly younger on average, but the difference was small.
+This suggests that age alone may not have been as strong a factor as gender or passenger class.

+#### Survival Rate by Age Group

+To understand the effect of age more clearly, passengers were grouped into age ranges:

+- Child: 0–12 years
+- Teen: 13–17 years
+- Adult: 18–59 years
+- Senior: 60+ years

+The survival rates were approximately:

+- Child: **58%**
+- Teen: **48%**
+- Adult: **36%**
+- Senior: **27%**

+This shows that younger passengers had a higher survival rate, while survival generally decreased as age increased.

+This age-group analysis was more useful than comparing only the average age of survivors and non-survivors, because it revealed differences between specific age ranges.